adamchainz/django-jsonfield/README.rst

 Todo
 ----------
+Allow for passing in a function to use for processing unknown data types.

 Convert date/time objects nicely to/from ISO strings (YYYY-mm-dd HH:MM:SS
 TZNAME).
 This is actually a bit tricky, as we don't know if we are expecting a date/time object.
 We may parse objects as we go, but there could be